scaleoutsystems/fedn/docs/quickstart.rst

 The default training and test data for this particular example (mnist-pytorch) is for convenience downloaded and split automatically by the client when it starts up.
 The number of splits and which split to use by a client can be controlled via the environment variables ``FEDN_NUM_DATA_SPLITS`` and ``FEDN_DATA_PATH``.

-Start a client (using a 10-split and the first partition) by running the following commands:
+Start a client (using a 10-split and the 1st partition) by running the following commands:

 .. tabs::